justintime/logrhythm-duo/README.md

     1. Clicking the + button.
     1. Select "Flat File - Duo Security 2FA" by expanding "Custom Log Source Types" in the "Log Message Source Type Associations" pane in the top right.
     1. Fill in the Rule Name, Common Event, Rule Status, Brief Description, and Base-rule Regular Expression from [MPERules.txt](resources/MPERules.txt).
+      1. For rules that have sub-rules, right-click the grid under the Sub-Rules tab, and click new.
+      1. Fill in the Rule Name, Common Event, Rule Status, Brief Description, and Mapping Tags from [MPERules.txt](resources/MPERules.txt).
+      1. Click the OK button, and repeat for all sub-rules.
     1. Click the disk icon to save the rule.

 ### Specify the MPE rule sort order